Plan Stage: How It Works

 After you've gone through the steps above, you're ready to put your schedule together.
-A quick way is gather all of your task and milestone cards, assign them a due date, and organize them.
-Some pilot teams taped all of their cards to a giant calendar on wall, while other teams used an online calendar.
+One quick way is to gather all of your task and milestone cards, assign them a due date, and organize them.
+Some teams tape all of their cards to a giant calendar on a wall, while other teams use an online calendar.

 Think About It

 - Which type of schedule would work best for you team?

 - How will you make your schedule available for all team members to review?
 Example: We could post an electronic calendar on Google Drive or hang our wall calendar on our Planning Wall in the classroom for everyone to see.